obfusk/apksigcopier/apksigcopier.1.md

 This command requires apksigner(1).

-NB: copying from an APK signed with signflinger to an APK signed with apksigner works, whereas the reverse fails; see the FAQ in the README.
+NB: copying from an APK v1-signed with signflinger to an APK signed with apksigner works, whereas the reverse fails; see the FAQ in the README.

 # OPTIONS